cwmdo/docker-php5-nginx/README.md

 Just another docker PHP Stack
 =================

-This is a tuned PHP stack compatible with the Twelve-Factor methodology including php5, php-fpm and postfix.
+This is a tuned PHP stack compatible with the Twelve-Factor methodology built on nginx, php-fpm and postfix.
 It's built with performance in mind and settings have been tweaked to suit production deployments.
 In accordance to the Twelve-Factor methodology it supports environment variables to connect a database (postgres, mariadb, etc) by simply linking this container to your databse container and using environment variables to define a username/password.
 It also uses postfix which can be configured to use an external SMTP service (mailgun, mandrill, etc) through environment variables.

 You can read more about the Twelve-Factor methodology here: http://12factor.net